averyhiebert/vim-roguelike-challenge/README.md

 An old-school ascii-based dungeon crawler mechanically & thematically inspired by the best text editor, vim.
 Explore dungeons using powerful navigation commands, yank loot, and delete enemies like the enigmatic `ed` and the dreaded `Emacs` in your quest to retrieve the Amulet of Yendor.

+## Why?

+Vim and classic roguelikes have a lot in common - a text based interface, steep learning curve, great potential for mastery, items/commands that combine in powerful ways, and a history of free and open source software.
+So why not combine the two?
+Being half-decent at vim make me feel like a powerful text editing wizard, so I thought it might be fun to try and carry that feeling over to a video game, and the 7 Day Roguelike Challenge presented the perfect opportunity.

 ## Controls

 Basically, I tried my best to implement vim movement in a roguelike context.
 Use `hjkl` (or arrow keys, if you insist) to move, `d`+movement to attack, `yy` to pick up items at your current location, and `"rp` to drop the item in register `r`.